Tony Evers: First term

 In February 2019, Evers withdrew Wisconsin National Guard forces from the border with Mexico, where President Donald Trump had called for a "national emergency".
 Evers said, "There is simply not ample evidence to support the president's contention that there exists a national security crisis at our Southwestern border.
 Therefore, there is no justification for the ongoing presence of Wisconsin National Guard personnel at the border."

 In February 2019, Evers's administration prepared a budget proposal that included proposals to legalize the medical use of marijuana for patients with certain conditions, upon the recommendation from a physician or practitioner.
 Evers also proposed to decriminalize the possession or distribution of 25 grams or less of marijuana in Wisconsin and to repeal the requirement that users of cannabidiol obtain a physician's certification every year.
 Evers's marijuana proposals were opposed by Republican leaders in the Legislature.

 On March 12, 2020, due to the COVID-19 pandemic, Evers declared a public health emergency in the state.
 The next day, he ordered all schools in the state to close by March 18, with no possibility of reopening until at least April 6.
 On March 17, Evers instituted a statewide ban on public gatherings of more than 10 people, following an advisory from the federal government.
-This was expanded to a statewide "safer at home" on March 25, originally set to expire on April 25, with people allowed to leave their homes only for essential business and exercise.
+This was expanded to a statewide "safer at home" order on March 25, originally set to expire on April 25, with people allowed to leave their homes only for essential business and exercise.

 On April 6, Evers issued an executive order to delay the state's April 7 presidential primary, as well as other coinciding elections.
-The move came in response to inaction by legislative Republicans to delay or otherwise modify the in-person election despite the widely perceived risk of worsening the spread of the virus if the election went ahead as planned.
+The move followed a dispute with legislative Republicans over whether to delay or otherwise modify in-person voting during the pandemic.
 Evers had said on April 2 that he had no legal authority to issue such an order, and Republican leaders in the legislature used his own words against him when challenging the order in court.
 A conservative majority on the Wisconsin Supreme Court blocked the executive order just hours after it was issued on April 6, and the election took place as scheduled on April 7.